Gilgamech/website/Gillogisms.md

 1. Humans have just 1 psychological need: belongingness.
 1. Humans in space would always need to be shielded from all solar UV radiation, as there's insufficient atmosphere to absorb the most harmful UV rays, and thus tanning in space is only a carcinogen and never safe.
 To mimic this, early sci-fi tended to use British and Scottish actors, since their island gets so little sunlight.
 And this developed into a trope where the "accents of Space" are all British Commonwealth members - and some Americans.
 1. Humility isn't about being humble - it's about being magnanimous and celebratory of others. - 2021
-1. Hyperloop is like an air pressure launch high-speed (100+mph (err 700+ mph hence the disaspirated design)) roller coaster, like the [](https://www.youtube.com/watch?v=x_j0p_0Lvao">Top Thrill Dragster)...that runs all the way from LA to SF, and there's a return route.
+1. Hyperloop is like an air pressure launch high-speed (100+mph (err 700+ mph hence the disaspirated design)) roller coaster, like the [Top Thrill Dragster](https://www.youtube.com/watch?v=x_j0p_0Lvao)...that runs all the way from LA to SF, and there's a return route.
 Both routes would be dug by Elon's Less-Interesting Company.
 It's like an underground version of Point to Point (extra-atmospheric airline aka terrestrial spaceline travel), especially based on the relative (lack of) air pressure of each.
 1. Hypocrites make the best schadenfreude, and schadenfreude is a dish best served fresh.- 2023

 ### I

 1. I can only be me, so I must be the best me that I can be. - 2012
 1. I don't have anywhere that I gain belongingness by creatively projecting my ideas.
 I feel like the only value I have to others is by receiving from them.
 Focus on mindfulness during the spring.
 Take a lot of time to meditate on what you're receiving.
 1. I don't want to be outraged anymore.
 I want to make money off the outrage.